xapian/xapian-developer-guide/getting-started/index.rst

 .. note::

-   Currently this guide is written assuming you are either developing on something like Unix (probably either Linux or OS X).
+   Currently this guide is written assuming you are either developing on something like Unix (probably either Linux or macOS).
 You can use software such as `Virtual Box <https://www.virtualbox.org/>`_ to run a 'virtual' Linux machine on another operating system; in this case we recommend using the most recent `Ubuntu LTS